jilarganti/arvis/docs/index.md

 hero:
   name: 'A.R.V.I.S.'
-  text: 'AI Assistant for<br>Video Meetings'
+  # text: 'AI Assistant for<br>Video Meetings'
-  tagline: 'Equip your assistant to recall previous conversations, documents, chats, presentations, and all pertinent info for video meetings.
-It will then efficiently advise and stand in for you at meetings, ensuring seamless communication.'
+  text: 'AI for Result-Driven Meetings'
+  tagline: "Meet J.A.R.V.I.S.'s protégé, crafted to channel the essence of its mentor's brilliance into your meetings.
+This AI assistant leverages historical data to ensure your objectives are achieved, representing you with strategic insight and a focus on tangible results."
   actions:
     - theme: brand
       text: What is A.R.V.I.S.?